 9. Close Your Eyes, Click Those Heels, And Breathe

-Student teaching can be overwhelming, and sometimes makes you feel as though you are racing against an hourglass, with sand quickly depleting.
-In these moments, pause and just breathe.
+Student teaching can be overwhelming and sometimes makes you feel like you are racing against an hourglass, with sand quickly depleting.
+In these moments, pause and breathe.
 Go to the bathroom or the teacher's lounge and breathe by yourself; breathe with your cooperating teacher; stand in front of the classroom and breathe with your students.
 Chances are, they will all need it too.
 Click your heels if you have to.
 The hourglass can wait.

 10. Find Your Way Over The Rainbow, And Keep Going

-On my last day of student teaching, one of my little munchkins gave me a card and upon reading it, I remembered what made it all worth it.
-I thought I would be able to walk out of the classroom on my last day without feeling sad, but when I got this card, I knew I had a heart, because, it was breaking.
+On my last day of student teaching, one of my little munchkins gave me a card, and upon reading it, I remembered what made it all worth it.
+I could walk out of the classroom on my last day without feeling sad, but when I got this card, I knew I had a heart because it was breaking.
 Student teaching was the most thrilling and rigorous experience of my career thus far.
 However, I made it through with more brains, courage, and heart than when I began.
 You will make it, too.
 Just take my little munchkin’s advice and keep going.

 I want to give a special thanks to Samantha Fecich for inviting me to write for her blog.
 Samantha, when I was going through my darkest days as a student teacher, you reached out to me and told me, "you have the heart, brains, and courage to be an educator of excellence."
-Thank you for those words, and for helping me make it through student teaching.
-Fellow student teachers out there, take these words and carry them with you on your own journey down the yellow brick road of student teaching!
+Thank you for those words and helping me make it through student teaching.
+Fellow student teachers, carry these words with you on your journey down the yellow brick road of student teaching!

-My name is Brittany Cohen, and I am a recent graduate of Grand Canyon University with a Masters in Elementary Education.
+My name is Brittany Cohen, and I am a recent graduate of Grand Canyon University with a Master in Elementary Education.
 I am currently a Special Education teacher at an alternative school in Germantown for emotionally at-risk youth.
-I have been teaching for about a half a school year, and I’m about to venture into my first official full year of teaching.
-I teach the most resilient, funny, knowledgeable students in the world, and absolutely love teaching.
+I have been teaching for about half a school year, and I’m about to enter my first official year of teaching.
+I teach the most resilient, funny, and knowledgeable students worldwide, and I love teaching.